Wavves: You're Welcome (2017–2021)

 In late December 2016, Wavves announced via Twitter a new album due on May 19, 2017.
-The band is also set to perform as opening acts, alongside The Naked and Famous, in Blink-182's 2017 spring tour which would visit mostly the southern United States.
+The band also performed as an opening act, alongside The Naked and Famous, on Blink-182's 2017 spring tour across the southern United States.
 The band released the album, titled You're Welcome, early on May 19, 2017, for free streaming.
 They toured with Dune Rats in Australia in September 2017 and continued on a headlining tour to promote the new album in North America in October.

 On December 13, 2018, Nathan Williams posted on his Instagram that Brian Hill was playing his last show with Wavves that night at the Fillmore in San Francisco.

 On December 19, 2019, Wavves teased a new record on their Instagram.

 The band celebrated the 10-year anniversary of King of The Beach with tours in Australia and North America in spring 2020.

 Hideaway (2021–present)

 On March 30, 2021, Wavves released the single, "Sinking Feeling", and released "Help Is on the Way" on May 4, 2021.
 On the same day, the band announced on their Instagram page that their seventh studio album Hideaway is set to be released on July 16, 2021.
-Stephen Pope also announced the upcoming studio album on his Instagram as well.
 The album was officially released on July 16, 2021, by Fat Possum Records and received positive and mixed reviews.